manboubird/activator-scalding/tutorial/src/index.md

 ## Running on Hadoop

 After testing your scripts, you can run them on a Hadoop cluster.
-You'll first need to build an all-inclusive jar file that contains all the dependencies, including the scala standard library, that aren't already on the cluster.
+You'll first need to build an all-inclusive jar file that contains all the dependencies, including the Scala standard library, that aren't already on the cluster.

 The `sbt assembly` command first runs an `update` task, if missing dependencies need to be downloaded.
 Then the task builds the all-inclusive jar file, which is written to `target/scala-2.10/activator-scalding-X.Y.Z.jar`, where `X.Y.Z` will be the current version number for this project.